 The tax credits are considered alongside certain other beneficial measures which could qualify as state aid and the overall amount of these measures in aggregate cannot exceed €800,000 (€120,000 and €100,000 respectively for companies in the fishing and agriculture sector).
 A specific declaration should be given in this respect by the relevant entity.

-The tax deduction recognized for equity investments in innovative start-ups or innovative SME made by individuals directly or through undertakings for collective investment that mainly invest in innovative start-ups and innovative SME is increased to 50%.
+The tax deduction recognized for equity investments in innovative start-ups or innovative SME made by individuals directly or through undertakings for collective investment that mainly invest in innovative start-ups and innovative SME is increased to 50 per cent.
 In both cases the maximum investment deductible cannot exceed the amount of €100,000 for each fiscal period and the investment must be held for at least three years.

 A tax credit equal to 60 per cent of rental expenses incurred in March, April and May 2020 for real estate properties used to carry out business activities will be available for companies that have generated no more than €5m of revenue in 2019 and also for hotel groups irrespective of their 2019 revenues.
 Except for hospitality facilities, the tax credit is only available to those companies that have suffered a 50 per cent reduction in revenue compared to the previous year.
 The tax credit may be transferred to landlords or other third parties (including financial institutions and intermediaries).